Kalahari Debate: Traditionalists

 These anthropologists view the San as isolates who are not, and have never been, part of a greater Kalahari economy.
 The traditionalists believe that the San have adapted over time but without help from other societies.
 Emphasis is thereby placed on the cultural continuity and the cultural integrity of the San peoples.

-In Lee's 1979 book The !Kung San: Men, Women, and Work in a Foraging Society, his main goal was to be fully immersed in the !Kung San culture so that he could fully understand their way of life.
+In his 1979 book The !Kung San: Men, Women, and Work in a Foraging Society, Lee explains that his main goal was to be fully immersed in the !Kung San culture so that he could fully understand their way of life.
 He was puzzled as to how these people seemed to be living such an easy and happy life that relied heavily on hard work and the availability of food.
 Most of his studies of the San took place in the Dobe area, near the Tsodilo Hills.
 He was adopted into a kinship and given the name /Tontah which meant “White-Man.”
 He claims that the San were an isolated hunter-gatherer society that changed to farming and foraging at the end of the 1970s.
 Most of Lee's historical data comes from oral stories told by the !Kung San because they did not have anything written down.
 According to Lee the San were originally afraid of contact with outsiders.

 Lee reports that the men did the hunting and hard labor while the women did housework.
 He later found out that the San weren't just hunter-gatherers, but also herders, foragers, and farmers.
 In his book he states, “I learned that most of the men had had experience herding cattle at some point in their lives and that many men had owned cattle and goats in the past.”
 He claims that they have learned all of this on their own.
 The San wanted wage pay for farming and taking care of cattle, goats, and sheep.
 This was their new way of life.